-A multi-year financial plan should be a “living document,” defining goals for the future and creating a “road map” or “action plan” for how to achieve them.
-Just as challenges will arrive, so will opportunities—so you must be ready to amend the multi-year financial plan to take advantage of opportunities that were previously unforeseen.
+A multi-year financial plan should be a “living document,” defining goals for the future and creating a road map or action plan for how to achieve them.
+Just as challenges will arrive, so will opportunities—so you must be ready to amend the multi-year financial plan to take advantage of opportunities previously unforeseen.

-Moreover, by periodically communicating the status of the long-term financial plan, the public’s perceptions of government transparency, trust, and accountability—all good measures of stewardship—are increased.
+Moreover, by periodically communicating the status of the long-term financial plan, the public’s perceptions of government transparency, trust, and accountability—all good measures of stewardship—are bolstered.